-.3.1 Main resources
+3.1 Main resources

-Previous work on the extension of the ontology described a minimal set of resources required for the addition of new languages (Author4).
+Previous work on the extension of the ontology described a minimal set of resources required for the addition of new languages (Urešová et al. 2022).
 In particular, the necessary resources required are two: a parallel corpus and (at least) one lexical resource with information on verbal valency.